What is a full canvas suit? [and is it worth it?]

 The takeaway is that horsehair canvas has some integrity.
 That it stands up on its own (say, when folded over) and will help give your suit jacket some life.

-And of particular note, the canvas that our supplier uses is always treated with cold water to keep the canvas from shrinking.
+And of particular note, a fine canvas is usually treated with cold water to keep the canvas from shrinking.
 This is just another way that we help to ensure that your luxury suit is going to last you for many years to come.

 So, what is a full canvas suit?
 Well, it’s a great way to build a suit that conforms to your body and lasts a long time.